woodnsec/IoT-Forensics/milestone-2.md

 The readiness class is an optional set of processes that are mostly concerned with prepping an organization for an investigation.

-The initialization class deals with the commencement of an investigation and ecompasses incident detection, first response, planning, and preparation.
+The initialization class deals with the commencement of an investigation and encompasses incident detection, first response, planning, and preparation.

 The acquisitive class is primarily concerned with the collection, transportation, and storage of digital evidence.
 Investigators must take care to maintain the integrity of all data collected during this stage of an investigation.